InstacarMX/ExtraFiltersBundle/README.md

 ### Supported filters
 - All the filters for API Platform for the ORM (currently tested SearchFilter and DateFilter).
-- Custom filters that implement the interface `ContextAwareFilterInterface` for the ORM.
+- Custom filters that implement the interface `FilterInterface` for the ORM.
 Note: The filter's name for the expression is in camelCase without the "Filter" suffix (for example, SearchFilter is converted to search).